-The present action aims at supporting Palestine Refugees from Syria (PRS), and is identified in an evolving and volatile regional context, also in Jordan and Lebanon where a large number of PRS currently live.
-This third proposal for funding builds on previous EUTF financing in 2017 and in 2018, with the current intervention planned to end in December 2019.
+The present action aims at supporting Palestinian Refugees from Syria (PRS), and is identified in an evolving and volatile regional context, also in Jordan and Lebanon where a large number of PRS currently live.
+This third proposal for funding builds on previous EUTF financing in 2017 and in 2018, the intervention ended in December 2019 and to take into consideration activities to mitigate the effects of the sanitarian crisis linked to the coronavirus COVID-19.